Jicama Corn Black Bean Salad

 How to Cut Jicama

-Cutting jicama is a straightforward process once you know how to handle its tough outer skin.
+Cutting jicama is straightforward once you know how to handle its tough outer skin.

 • Wash the jicama thoroughly under running water to remove any dirt.

 • Hold the jicama in one hand and the vegetable peeler or knife in the other.
 Start at the top and move the peeler/knife downward, following the contour of the jicama.
-Continue peeling in a downward motion, rotating the jicama as needed, until you have removed all of the tough outer skin.
+Continue peeling downward, rotating the jicama as needed, until you have removed all of the tough outer skin.

 • Slice off a small portion from both ends of the jicama.

-• Cut the jicama in half then cut each half into planks which will make it easier to cut into cube-sized pieces.
+• Cut the jicama in half, then cut each half into planks, making it easier to cut into cube-sized pieces.

 • Cut each plank into long, thin sticks.
 The width of the sticks can vary depending on how large you want the cubes to be, but 5/8 of an inch is a good target.

-• Take the jicama sticks and turn them 90 degrees, so the sticks are now lying flat.
+• Take the jicama sticks and turn them 90 degrees so they are now flat.
 Then, make crosswise cuts to create cubes.
 The size of the cubes can be adjusted according to your preference.

 How to Make Jicama Corn Black Bean Salad

-Pro-tip: If you don’t want to peel and cut fresh jicama, most grocery stores do sell cut jicama slices in the produce section.
+Pro tip: If you don’t want to peel and cut fresh jicama, most grocery stores sell cut jicama slices in the produce section.

 2. Drain the Black Beans: Open the can of black beans and empty them into a colander over the sink, rinsing thoroughly.
 Add to the mixing bowl with the jicama.

-3. Prep the Roasted Corn: For frozen corn, spread it out evenly in a quarter sheet pan and place it in a pre-heated broiler for 5 minutes.
-For frozen pre-roasted leave it out in the fridge overnight to thaw.
+3. Prep the Roasted Corn: For frozen corn, spread it evenly in a quarter sheet pan and place it in a pre-heated broiler for 5 minutes.
+For frozen pre-roasted corn, leave it out in the fridge overnight to thaw.
 For canned corn, empty into a colander over the sink, rinsing thoroughly.
 If you are working with fresh ears of corn, grill them before prepping the other ingredients to give them time to cool down before adding them to the rest of the salad.
-Once cooled, hold the ears vertically, and use a sharp knife to carefully cut the kernels away from the cob.
+Once cooled, hold the ears vertically and use a sharp knife to cut the kernels away from the cob carefully.
 Add the corn to the mixing bowl with the black beans and jicama.

 jicama salad in a bowl before being mixed with dressing.